2-Story Homes Discontinued in New North Texas Community Over Lumber 'Issues'

 “There's just no room really for a baby because we would want the baby to have their own room,” Morano said.

-After more than a year of house hunting, they say they found the perfect two-story place at a new development in Aubrey and said they were added to a waitlist late last year.
+After more than a year of house hunting, they said they found the perfect two-story place at a new development in Aubrey and said they were added to a waitlist late last year.

 They were expecting a phone call to pick out their lot.

 Instead, they received an email from the community sales manager for the builder, D.R.
-Horton, stating, "We will not be moving forward with 2 stories due to lumber issues."
+Horton, stating, "We will not be moving forward with two stories due to lumber issues."

 “Defeated, you know, definitely felt defeated.
-I felt kind of loss, like what do we do,” Wilson said.
+I felt kind of lost, like what do we do,” Wilson said.

 Crone said builders are moving to simpler, more straightforward floor plans as a result of supply shortages.